CAPABILITY | BIOMEDICAL ENGINEERING & SCIENCES

 Develop safer, more effective medical devices knowing post-retrieval in vivo implications

-We have participated in the development of the standards and use them to create custom protocols to ensure appropriate collection, shipping, and analysis of retrieved devices, tools, and tissues.
+We have participated in the development of the standards and use them to create custom protocols to support appropriate collection, shipping, and analysis of retrieved devices, tissues, and non-implantable medical devices.
 Our team employs validated analysis techniques to assess wear and damage modes; evaluate fracture surfaces and material degradation; and quantify wear, deformation, and penetration of biomaterials.
 The results are compiled into reports suitable for direct submission to regulatory agencies.